-Adult dogs are often ideal for mature adults who dont have the energy or desire needed to train a puppy.
+Adult dogs are often ideal for mature adults, or those who dont have the energy or desire to train a puppy.

 Please email if interested in one of our future adult dogs.
-The rescue page needs updating!
-We do have 2 chocolate lab girls, 5 years in March 2023 who really need a home!!
-We do have rescued cats and kittens who need homes!
+We do have rescued cats who need homes!
 Some were in very dire need when they came here.

 Several adult dogs ready for homes now!

-See below for more about each dog pictured above, (not all are pictured.)
+See below for more about each dog pictured above.

-Some reading this may have lost their furry best friend.
-Our dogs (cats too) really are family.
+Some people reading this may have lost their furry best friend.
+Our dogs, and cats too, really are family.
 Loss is miserable.
-I have so many people write, or call thinking they are weird because of how much grief they are feeling.
-Its not weird at all, our best furry best friends are a big chunk of love.
+I have so many people write, or call thinking they are "weird" because of how much grief they are feeling.
+Its not weird at all, our furry best friends are a big chunk of love.
 They are not replaceable.
-But adding a new dog too love is like sunshine peeking through the clouds after a storm. 🙂
+But adding a new dog which will be loved is like sunshine peeking through the clouds after a storm. 🙂

-I am terrible at getting photos.
-Please plan to make an appointment to meet them in person if interested, or be persistent in asking for photos until I manage to get them.....
-Our vet has been backed up about spay appointments, and a couple of them we plan to breed one more time before they are 5 the end of this year.
-Or if you prefer your vet to spay we can adopt them out sooner and take off $200. of the adoption fee.
-They are $800. to $1400. plus tax.
+I am sometimes terrible at getting good photos.
+Please feel free to make an appointment to meet them in person if interested, or be persistent in asking for photos until I manage to get them.....
+Our vet has been backed up about spay appointments for our retired moms and appointments to neuter the older puppies.
+We can adopt them out sooner and take off $250. of the regular adoption fee.
+Retired moms are $500. to $1800. plus tax to adopt, depending on the breed, if spayed already or not, and age.
+Puppies and young adults when we have any: see fee on their breed puppy page.

 I retire all our mom dogs after several years of breeding.